 Don’t forget to ask for advice from the people you know.
 It’s always useful to get a different point of view using different expressions to help you better understand something.

-Make a Step-by-step Record of Your Solutions
+Make a Step-by-Step Record of Maths Problems and Solutions

 If you want to get better at maths, you should take notes on how to solve every maths problem you face.
 It’s also great when you’re practicing for exams.